Savannah cat: Characteristics

+Appearance

 Size

+A black silver spotted tabby F4 hybrid (left) and a black spotted tabby F1 hybrid (right).

 The Savannah's tall and slim build give them the appearance of greater size than their actual weight.
 Size is very dependent on generation and sex.
-Early (F1 and F2) generations are usually the largest due to the stronger genetic influence of the African serval ancestor, usually weighing 4.5 to 11 kg, although there is considerable financial incentive for breeders to produce F1 cats as large as possible; some are the size of dogs and can weigh 18 kg or more, and in the US can fetch very high prices.
+Early (F1–F2) generations are usually the largest due to the stronger genetic influence of the African serval ancestor, usually weighing 4.5-11 kg, although there is considerable financial incentive for breeders to produce F1 cats as large as possible; some are the size of dogs and can weigh 18 kg or more, and in the US can fetch very high prices.
+Later-generation Savannahs are comparable in size to other large domestic cat breeds, weighing usually between 3.5-8.2 kg.
 Like most cat breeds, males tend to be larger than females, and as with other hybrid cat breeds such as the Chausie and Bengal, most F1 Savannah cats will possess many of the exotic traits from the wild (serval) ancestor, which recede in later generations.

-Later-generation Savannahs are comparable in size to other large domestic cat breeds, weighing usually between 3.5 and 8.2 kg.